coderefinery/workshop-intro/livestream.md

 ### How the workshop works

 This is a livestreamed workshop!
-Everyone will watch the livestream.
+Everyone will watch the livestream on Twitch.
 In week 1, there will also be exercises, which you can do in various ways:

 ![Ways of attending a CodeRefinery workshop , exercise sessions](img/exercise_options.png)

+No dedicated team exercise time in week 2, but interaction via collaborative document.

 There are many parts of the workshop: